Cedric Daniels: Season 5

 Daniels is outraged when Carcetti closes the MCU due to budgetary problems, leaving the investigations into Davis, Stanfield, and the vacant murders unresolved.
 He and Pearlman arrange a meeting with Carcetti and State's Attorney Rupert Bond, leading to the mayor approving a two-man detail for the Davis case.
 Daniels is further angered that Davis has been given priority over the vacant murders.
 He reluctantly reassigns McNulty and Greggs to homicide, while putting Freamon and Sydnor on the Davis detail.

 Carcetti finally accrues the political capital he needs to fire Burrell when the commissioner delivers false crime statistics.
 The mayor plans to temporarily promote Rawls to acting commissioner, with Daniels serving as Deputy Commissioner of Operations to prepare him to permanently take over the post.
 Carcetti leaks the story to The Baltimore Sun to gauge reaction to Daniels.
 However, the story runs with a quote, invented by reporter Scott Templeton, falsely implicating Daniels in causing Burrell's departure.

 Daniels meets with Marla to discuss Burrell's potential reaction to the story, and both become worried that he will reveal evidence of corruption from Daniels's past.
 Marla persuades Daniels to approach Burrell and promise not to take his post.
 Burrell gives Daniels the silent treatment.

 Campbell convinces Burrell to leave quietly in exchange for a comfortable replacement position.
 Carcetti holds a press conference to announce the promotions.
 Daniels is promoted to commissioner after the homeless killings and the vacant murders are solved, but resigns from the position over threats from Campbell and his refusal to "juke the stats".
 His last act as commissioner is to confer a set of promotions, including that of Carver to lieutenant.
 In the final flash-forward montage, Daniels is shown practicing as a criminal defense lawyer before Pearlman, who recuses herself as a newly commissioned judge.
-It is left unexplained how Daniels would suddenly feel comfortable representing people accused of serious crimes.